brennie/spaghetti/doc/protocol.md

 In the set up phase, an upper bound is established for the solution by the controller and sent to all children.

 ### 1.1 Controller
 The controller first sends a `waitMessage` to each island, each with the same `sync.WaitGroup` to wait for population generation.
+It also launches the hill climbing function to generate

 ### 1.2 Islands
 The islands send a `waitMessage` to each slave, each with the same `sync.WaitGroup`.
 Then they wait for the slaves to generate their populations.
 The islands wait for a `waitMessage` from the controller and calls `wg.Done()` on the given `sync.WaitGroup`.